Last updated on August 8, 2025

 What Card Types Trigger Prowess?

-Every card that isn’t a creature or land will trigger a creature with prowess once it’s cast.
+Casting any spell that isn’t a creature triggers prowess.
 However, a non-creature card will only trigger prowess once, even if it has more than one non-creature type.
-For example, an enchantment artifact only activates one instance of prowess.
+For example, an enchantment artifact only triggers one instance of prowess.
+A sorcery cantrip on the other hand triggers prowess and can provide fuel for another cast.

 Does Prowess Stack?